Tails86/ansi-string/README.md

         - `ul_rgb(...)` to enable underline and set the underline color
         - `dul_rgb(...)` to enable double underline and set the underline color
         - Value given may be either a 24-bit integer or 3 x 8-bit integers, separated by commas
         - Each given value within the parenthesis is treated as hexadecimal if the value starts with "0x", otherwise it is treated as a decimal value
     - A string containing known ANSI directives (ex: `"01;31"` for BOLD and FG_RED)
         - Only non-negative integers are valid; all other values will cause a ValueError exception
     - Integer values which will be parsed in a similar way to above string ANSI directives
 - The following setting types will be used verbatim as the ANSI graphics code and no exceptions will be thrown (handle with care)
-    - An `AnsiSetting` object generated outside of `AnsiFormat` function calls
+    - An `AnsiSetting` object generated using a string
         - It is advised to check `AnsiSetting.valid` to ensure settings don't terminate the escape sequence
     - A string which starts with the character `"["` plus ANSI directives (ex: `"[38;5;214"`)
+        - This will internally wrap the substring after the `"["` character into an `AnsiSetting` (ex: `"[38;5;214"` is equivalent to `AnsiSetting("38;5;214")`)

 Hint: After creation, `is_formatting_parsable()` can be called to determine if all settings are parsable.
 Call `simplify()` in order to force invalid or redundant values to be thrown out.